All Episodes

 Anyway, I've not lost my place here on the school story.

-The fact that uh thousands of children and this hundreds of thousands of children in this country do not learn and eventually drop out of school.
+The fact that thousands of children and this hundreds of thousands of children in this country do not learn and eventually drop out of school, that's an assertion by AP.

 That is now Arnie Duncan's problem.

-Arnie Duncan, Barack Obama's choice for Secretary of Education confronted the challenge on a smaller scale as head of Chicago public schools.
+Arnie Duncan, Barack Obama's choice for Secretary of Education, confronted the challenge on a smaller scale as head of Chicago Public Schools.

 For the past seven years, he managed to raise test scores and graduation rates, and he improved the quality of teaching, but still the problem's not solved.

-My congratulations to Arnie Duncan and all that, but I know for a fact.
+Look, my congratulations to Arnie Duncan and all that, but I know for a fact.

-I do not know for a fact.
+No, I do not know for a fact.

 I, using my intelligence, guided by experience, feel very confident that the real education secretary will be William Ayers.

-The uh problem is not solved.
+The problem is not solved.

 Arnie Duncan admitted the problem of students not learning in school is ongoing.

-Obama acknowledged as much Tuesday as he announced his selection of Duncan, he said, Look, we're not going to transform every school overnight.
+Obama acknowledged as much Tuesday as he announced his selection of Duncan.

 It is tough facing this new reality.